When Nvidia introduced their GeForce RTX 20 series to the world in 2018, the graphics card market was shaken to its core.

-Where they were sort of right at the beginning was their assessment of ray tracing not bringing a leaps and bounds improvement in the looks department but upon closer inspection, even those hard-set in their beliefs had to admit that this was different.
+Where they were sort of right at the beginning was in their assessment of ray tracing not bringing a leaps and bounds improvement in the looks department, but upon closer inspection, even those hard-set in their beliefs had to admit this was different.

-The game developers were burdened with that task of making their games look properly shaded and illuminated with these tricks and the fact that they managed to confuse even the most hardened enthusiasts is just a testament to their brilliance.
+The game developers were burdened with the task of making their games look properly shaded and illuminated with these tricks, and the fact that they managed to confuse even the most hardened enthusiasts is just a testament to their brilliance.

 When light particles and reflections are calculated with RTX, the engine takes into consideration the material from which the surfaces it reflects light off of are made.
 So for example, effects are rendered in a different manner if the reflecting surface is water when compared to glass.
 Likewise, the light will look different when it hits a marble floor and sand.